The “This Too Shall Pass 'Bible Verse'" & Other Non-Bible-Verses

 This Too Shall Pass “Bible Verse”

-I was quite surprised when I found out that many, many people apparently think that the saying, “this too shall pass”, is a Bible verse.
+I was quite surprised when I found out via keyword research that many, many people apparently think that the saying, “this too shall pass”, is a Bible verse.
 It certainly does not come from the Bible.
-According to no less a source than Wikipedia (See: This too shall pass), it seems to come from the Sufis: Muslim mystics.
+According to no less a source than Wikipedia (See: This too shall pass), it seems to come down from the Sufis: Muslim mystics.
 It is understandable that people would think that this saying is in the Bible, though, as it certainly does express a great deal of wisdom.
 It reminds me of the great insights of Heraclitus, who said that “all is flux”.
 It is also reminiscent of the Buddha, who taught the wonderful concept of anicca (impermanence).
 The wisdom is this: whatever your present situation may be, whether wonderful or horrible, it certainly won't last.
 So if you're on top of the world, don't get overly excited about it, or you'll set yourself up for disappointment.
 And if you're in the pits, don't quit hoping, since things might always get better.

 God Helps Those Who Help Themselves "Bible Verse"